Guided Build: Your Core Screen

 - Your project plan from Lesson 2.5 is open

-- You know which track you're on and what you're building
+- You know which track you're on (1, 2, or 3) and what you're building

 If any of these aren't ready, pause and set them up now.
-If your workspace isn't set up yet, go back to Lesson 3.3 and complete the setup first.
-This session only works if you're ready to work.
+If Replit isn't working, go back to Lesson 3.3 and complete the setup first.

 Track 1: Personal Productivity Tool — Build Session 1